libresh/libre.sh/doc/migration-procedure.md

 are serveral possibilities.
 In version 0.3 of this migration procedure, we will only consider one basic case, which is quite easy to deal with:

-* the user either is the registrant or represents the registrant
-* the user is the admin contact and the billing contact
-* the old hoster is the technical contact
-* the domain name registration is in account at a well-known registrar (e.g. NameCheap)
+* the domain name registration is in an account at a well-known registrar (e.g. NameCheap)
 * this registrar account is under control of the old hoster (not of the user directly)
-* the new hoster also has an account at this well-known registrar, or is willing to create one
+* the new hoster also has an account at this same well-known registrar, or is willing to create one
 * the registrar offers a "Transfer to another account" option

 The migration process is then as follows: